arjunramaswami/FPGA_expms/docs/pcieRdLoss/README.md

   - Same device buffer between iterations for both host side buffer cases
 - memalign
-  - mem align changed for new mem allocation with new data considering this is the problem scenario
+  - mem align changed for new mem allocation with new data considering this is the problem scenario.
 - svm3DFFT
-  - first and second phase split measurements for both host side buffer cases
+  - first and second phase split measurements for both host side buffer cases.
 - svm1DFFT
-  -